opencadc/storage-inventory/storage-inventory-dm/README.md

 **mast:{path}/{filename}** *in use now*

-ivo://cadc.nrc.ca/{archive}?{path}/{filename} *resolvable archive?*

-ivo://cadc.nrc.ca/{srv}?{path}/{filename} *resolvable multi-archive service?*

-The fully resolvable uri (ivo scheme) can be used to extract a resourceID (up to the ?) and perform a registry lookup.
-The resulting record would contain at least two capabilities: a transfer negotiation or a files endpoint and a permissions endpoint.
-Classic (ad) and proposed new (cadc scheme) usage is to use a shortcut scheme that is configured to be equivalent to the multi-archive data centre.
-The first form (with the archive in the resourceID) allows for changes from a common to a different permission service (for that archive); the second form is the resolvable version of current practice.
-The short forms (ad and cadc schemes) require configuration at storage sites to map the scheme (e.g. cadc -> ivo://cadc.nrc.ca/archive) for capability lookup.
+Artifact.uri is a semantically meaningful identifier that remains unchanged when the Artifact is mirrored or synced to different sites.
+Local code/configuration is used to resolve this identifier to a URL for data access.
 For externally harvested and sync'ed CAOM artifacts, we would use the URI as-is in the Artifact.uri field.
-For the simple form (e.g. mast:HST/path/to/file.fits) we would configure the scheme (mast) as a shortcut to the CAOM archive metadata service.

 Validation of CAOM versus storage requires querying CAOM (1+ collections) and storage (single namespace) and cross-matching URIs to look for anomalies.

-For vault (vospace), data nodes would have a generated identifier and use something like ivo://cadc.nrc.ca/vault?{uuid}/{filename} or vault:{uuid}/{filename}.
-For the latter, storage sites would require configuration to support the shortcut (as would other instances).
+For vault (vospace), data nodes would have a generated identifier and use something like cadc:vault/{uuid} or vault:{uuid} (but not containing the logical filename in VOSpace).
 There should be no use of the "vos" scheme in a uri so paths within the vospace never get used in storage and move/rename operations (container or data nodes) do not effect the storage system.
-Validation of vault versus storage requires querying vault (and building uri values programmatically unless vaultdb stores the full URI) and storage and cross-matching to look for anomalies.
+Validation of vault versus storage requires querying vault (and building uri values programmatically unless vault db stores the full URI) and storage and cross-matching to look for anomalies.

 Since we need to support mast and vault schemes (at least), it is assumed that we would use the "cadc" scheme going forward and support (configure) the "ad" scheme for backwards compatibility.